sirjofri/Scalem-Docs/Scalem-User-Guide/How-to-Use/index.md

 If your quality settings menu uses scalability groups, you can also use it to balance quality and performance.

 > Note that this definition can vary.
 While you might want to maintain stable 60+ fps on one machine, 30+ fps could be enough for another machine.
-Look at your definition.
+Look at your definition!

 To find the best settings for that target machine, it's sometimes necessary to play through longer (and different) sections of the game.
 Keep that in mind.